Estimating Racial Disparities When Race is Not Observed: Bias of the Standard Methodology

 Suppose that we have an i.i.d. sample of \(N\) individuals from a population of infinite size.
 For each individual \(i=1,2,\ldots,N\), we define a tuple \((Y_i, R_i, G_i, X_i, S_i)\), where \(Y_i\in\cY\) is the outcome of interest for individual \(i\), \(R_i\in \cR\) is the (unobserved) race of the individual, \(G_i\in\cG\) is the (geo)location of the individual's residence, \(X_i\in\cX\) are other observed characteristics, and \(S_i\in\cS\) is the individual's surname.
 When we are not referring to a particular individual, we will drop the subscripts for notational simplicity.
 Note that individual race is unobservable but all other variables are assumed to be observed.
 The availability of particular (or any) \(X\) is not required for either the standard or proposed methodology.

-We assume throughout that these variables are discrete, i.e., \(|\cY|\), \(|\cR|\), \(|\cG|\), \(|\cX|\), and \(|\cS|\) are all finite.
+We assume throughout that these variables are discrete, taking a finite set of values, i.e., \(|\cY|\), \(|\cR|\), \(|\cG|\), \(|\cX|\), and \(|\cS|\) are constants.
 Note that typically \(S\) is high-dimensional as there exist a large number of unique surnames.
 In practice, residence location \(G\) is also discrete, since joint information about location, race, and other variables is generally only available down to the Census block level.
 For the sake of simplicity, we assume that the outcome variable \(Y\) is also discrete, though it is possible to extend the standard and proposed methodologies to continuous outcome variables.

 Typically, BISG relies on data from the decennial Census or the American Community Survey (ACS), which provide information on the joint distribution of \(R\) and \(G\) (and any other covariates \(X\), such as gender or age).
 It then combines this information with data from the Census Bureau's surname tables \citep{censusnames}, which provide information on the joint distribution of \(R\) and \(S\).
 We summarize this set of information from the Census by two conditional probabilities, \(\vb q_{GX|R}\) and \(\vb q_{S|R}\), and one marginal probability, \(\vb q_R\).